My Food Geek

 Serve with steamed long-grain rice.

-5 responses about “Boring winter veggies”
+6 Responses to “Boring winter veggies”

 I don’t really have much fear about running out of green things.
 Seabreeze CSA pretty much keeps the greens coming all summer long.